 Chris holds an BS in Electrical Engineering from The Johns Hopkins University an MSEE in Electrical Engineering and Computer Science from Syracuse University.
 He is also a graduate of the General Electric Edison Engineering Program 1981 and a recipient of Six Sigma Black Belt Certification 2003.
 His achievements have been recognized by being named CIO Magazine’s “CIO Hall of Fame” inductee 2015, and being awarded the MIT Innovation Leadership Award and CIO of the Year from Boston Business Magazine both in 2014.

-Head of Enterprise Security and Chief Information Security Officer, T. Rowe Price
+Thomas Quinn, Head of Enterprise Security and Chief Information Security Officer, T. Rowe Price

 Tom Quinn is Head of Enterprise Security for T. Rowe Price and serves as the firm’s Chief Information Security Officer.
 Before joining T. Rowe Price, he was Managing Director and Technology Controls Officer for JPMC Consumer and Community Banking.
 Previously, Tom was Managing Director, Chief Information Security Officer for BNY Mellon and Senior Vice President, Chief Information Security Officer for State Street Corporation.
 He also managed both Infrastructure and Application Security teams at Goldman Sachs.
 Tom earned a B.A. in Political Science from Old Dominion University and a M.S. in Information Technology Management from Naval Postgraduate School.
 He is also a Certified Information Security Manager (CISM).

 Joel Schwartz, Senior Vice President and General Manager, Global New Business Development EMC (ret.)